 Ways to Change Corporate Culture

 There are several options for steps to change corporate culture available to companies.
-You can hire new leadership, you can change your values, you can change how people are rewarded and held accountable or you can restructure the organization.
-While all four options have some merit depending upon what you are trying to accomplish and why, here are the seven big steps to change corporate culture:
+You can hire new leadership, you can change your values, you can change how people are held accountable and rewarded, or you can restructure the organization.
+While all four options have some merit depending upon what you are trying to accomplish and why, here are the eight big steps to change corporate culture:

-A clear strategy sets the foundation for high levels of purpose, meaning and connection — three critical elements to set the stage for culture change.
-Our organizational alignment research found Strategic Clarity accounts for 31% of the difference between high and low performing teams and organizations.
-Is your strategy clear enough?
+A clear corporate strategy sets the foundation for high levels of purpose, meaning and connection — three critical elements to set the stage for culture change.

 The Bottom Line